Why you need to renew

 Social care workers and managers

-All social care managers and workers must have their renewal endorsed and their PRTL verified.
+All social care workers must have their renewal endorsed and their CPD verified.

 When completing your application you will be asked to choose from a list of approved people (signatories) for your organisation person to endorse your renewal.

 The signatory will log in to their SCWonline account, view the information and complete the required questions.
-This will verify they’ve seen your PRTL and endorse your renewal.
+This will verify they’ve seen your CPD and endorse your renewal.

 Please note that your endorser must be a professional individual who isn’t a relative and doesn't have a personal relationship with you.